Equal Opportunity Statement

-It is the policy of Georgia State University to implement affirmative action and equal opportunity for all employees, students and applicants for employment or admission without regard to race, color, religion, national origin, sex, age, sexual orientation, veteran status or disability.
+Georgia State University is an equal opportunity employer.
+It continues to be the policy of the University to implement affirmative action and equal opportunity for all employees, students, contractors, consultants and applicants for employment or admission without regard to race, color, religion, creed, national origin, sex, age, gender, transgender status, pregnancy, sexual orientation, genetic information, protected veteran status, or disability.

-The university’s affirmative action program and related policies are developed in compliance with Executive Orders 11246 and 11375, as amended; the Rehabilitation Act of 1973 (Sections 503 & 504) and the Americans with Disabilities Act of 1990 (Title 11) and their implementing regulations; the Age Discrimination in Employment Act of 1967 and the Vietnam Era Veterans Readjustment Assistance Act of 1974, as it amends 38 U.S.C.
+The University’s affirmative action program and related policies are developed in compliance with Executive Orders 11246, 11375, 13672, and 13665 as amended; the Rehabilitation Act of 1973 (Sections 503 & 504) and the Americans with Disabilities Amendments Act of 2008 (Title II) and their implementing regulations; the Age Discrimination in Employment Act of 1967; and the Vietnam Era Veterans Readjustment Assistance Act of 1974, as it amends 38 U.S.C.
 4212.

-In conformance with the federal regulations listed above, Georgia State does not discriminate against any employee or applicant for employment or against any student or applicant for admission with regard to any opportunity for which the employee or student is qualified.
-Persons wishing to file complaints under the provisions of this policy should contact the AVP of Opportunity Development/Diversity Education Planning, One Park Place SE, Suite 308, Atlanta, Georgia 30303-3085, Phone: 404-413-3303.
+In conformance with the federal regulations listed above, Georgia State University does not discriminate against any employee or applicant for employment with regard to any opportunity for which the employee is qualified.

-Every member of the university community is expected to uphold this policy as a matter of mutual respect and fundamental fairness in human relations.
-The policy has my unequivocal support.
-I expect all members of the staff, faculty and student body to join me in order to ensure nondiscriminatory practices are followed at Georgia State.
+Every member of the Georgia State University community is expected to uphold this policy as a matter of mutual respect and fundamental fairness in human relations.
+The policy has the unequivocal support of the Office of the President.
+All members of the faculty, staff, faculty, and student body are expected to ensure that nondiscriminatory practices are followed at Georgia State University.

 Federal and State Laws

-Under Title VII, the Americans with Disabilities Act (ADA) and the Age Discrimination in Employment Act (ADEA), it is illegal to discriminate in any employment practice, including: Hiring, training, promotion, recruiting, compensation, classification, benefits, termination and/or other terms, conditions or privileges of employment.
+Under Title VII, Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA), it is illegal to discriminate in any employment practice including: Hiring, training, promotion, recruiting, compensation, classification, benefits, termination and/or other terms, conditions or privileges of employment.

 Policies At A Glance